enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-i/approximating-memory-and-time-required-by-data-types.md

 For example, in a *SinglyLinkedList* you have to change 2 references, in a *DoublyLinkedList* you have to change 4 references, but, in the end, it **does not** depend on *the total number of nodes* in the list.

+[3:Inserting before or after a node]
+In a singly linked list, adding after a node is a `O(1)` operation and adding before a node is a `O(n)` operation.
+Although possible with a singly linked list, you might want to consider using a doubly linked list if you need to frequently insert before a node.
+In this case (doubly linked list), inserting before a node will also be a `O(1)` operation.